 An agreement with a Federal agency and an institution that provides for the temporary reassignment of personnel between the two organizations.
 It is normally used for personnel costs and does not serve as a funding document for a project.

-An agreement between parties that sets out standard terms and conditions that apply to all future transactions between those parties, removing the need to renegotiate for each transaction.
+An agreement between parties that sets out standard terms and conditions that apply to all future projects between those parties, removing the need to renegotiate for each time.
 It is normally not used as a funding document, but agreements issued under a master agreement regularly are funding documents.
+All types of agreements listed here can be master agreements (example: master CDA, master DUA, etc.).

-An agreement was detailing a common plan of action or intent between two parties.
-Which is used when the parties either do not imply a legal commitment or in situations where the parties cannot create a legally enforceable agreement.
+An agreement that details a common plan of action or intent between two parties.
+It is used when the parties either do not imply a legal commitment or in situations where the parties cannot create a legally enforceable agreement.
 It is generally not used as a funding agreement.

-This type of an agreement controls the transfer of tangible materials between parties for research purposes.
+An agreement which controls the transfer of tangible materials between parties for research purposes.
 It is not normally used as funding document.

-An agreement that allows parties to share confidential materials, knowledge, and information for specific purposes but restricts access or dissemination for any other purpose.
+An agreement that allows parties to share confidential or proprietary knowledge and information for specific purposes, particularly to determine whether to pursue a project or business relationship between the parties.
+These agreements restrict access, use, or dissemination for any other purpose.
 It is not used as a funding document.

-A legal instrument where a party is purchasing activities that do not involve performing research but are strictly for providing a service.
+An agreement where a party is funding other sponsored activities that do not involve performing research but are strictly for providing services such as routine testing, processing, or other specialized services.
 It is regularly a funding document.

 Negotiation occurs when obligations mandated by the sponsor are incompatible with the University’s policies, management practices, or abilities, in addition to any applicable laws and regulations.
 Negotiation can occur at various stages of the award process.
 Some sponsors require acceptance of terms and conditions when submitting proposals.
 Most sponsors require acceptance of terms and conditions when proposals are accepted, or projects are funded.
 This is done via an award or agreement.